andrewacashner/hearingfaithms/chapters/chapter-2.md

 Church.
-On the mission field, the Jesuits were involved with subjective experience to such a degree that they even interpreted the dreams of native people in New Spain.
+On the mission field, the Jesuits were involved with subjective experience to such a degree that they even interpreted the dreams of native people in New Spain [@Bailey:Art].
-[@Bailey:Art]
 Others, though, saw the use of music as a potential distraction or distortion.
-For example, Juan de la Cruz complains that even though churches would seem the ideal place for prayer, their decorations, ceremonies, and music so engage a person's senses that it can be impossible to worship God "in spirit and in truth" (John 4:23-24).
+For example, Juan de la Cruz complains that even though churches would seem the ideal place for prayer, their decorations, ceremonies, and music so engage a person's senses that it can be impossible to worship God "in spirit and in truth" (John 4:23-24) [@JuandelaCruz:Subida, bk.
-[@JuandelaCruz:Subida, bk.
 3, ch.
-39--45, pp. 415--424]
+39--45, pp. 415--424].

-Juan warns that desiring "to feel some effect on oneself" in doing elaborate ceremonies "is no less than to tempt God and provoke him gravely; so much so, that sometimes it gives license to the devil to deceive them, making them feel and understand things far removed from what is good for their soul."
+Juan warns that desiring "to feel some effect on oneself" in doing elaborate ceremonies "is no less than to tempt God and provoke him gravely; so much so, that sometimes it gives license to the devil to deceive them, making them feel and understand things far removed from what is good for their soul" [@JuandelaCruz:Subida, bk.
-[@JuandelaCruz:Subida, bk.
 3, ch.
 43, p.
 420: "Y lo que es peor es que algunos quieren sentire algún efecto en sí, o cumplirse lo que piden, o saber que se cumple el fin de aquellas sus oraciones ceremoniáticas; que no es menos que